Reflections On St Louis

 So in some respects it was just a bit of bad luck that I got the Pear Tree Inn.
 But the deal I got was the cheapest room rate in the city for those two nights for that class of hotel.
 As for St Louis itself, it was an interesting city tour.
 BB’s was good and the Gateway Arch has to be seen up close and ‘in the flesh’ to be believed.

 Back Out Into The Countryside

-For this drive to Indianapolis I decide to take what I hope will be the scenic Highway 40 instead of I-70.
-Crossing the Mississippi on I-55 / I-64 / Hwy 40 via the Poplar Street Bridge takes me from Missouri into Illinois, I-64 goes off south soon after, I-70 joins the road, and then a few miles later there’s an exit off the Interstate and I’m on the proper Highway 40: I-70 will in fact track Hwy 40 all the way and the two roads merge a few times along the route.
+For the drive to Indianapolis I decide to take what I hope will be the scenic Highway 40 instead of I-70.
+Crossing the Mississippi on I-55 / I-64 / Hwy 40 via the Poplar Street Bridge takes me from Missouri into Illinois.
+I-64 goes off south soon after, I-70 joins the road, and then a few miles later there’s an exit off the Interstate and I’m on the proper Highway 40.
+I see later that I-70 will in fact track Hwy 40 all the way and the two roads merge a few times along the route.

 “As I was motivatin’ over the hill” *

 Only there are no hills, it’s as flat as a pancake but on Highway 40 I’m now passing through towns and open country.
 The farming is for maize and corn rather than cotton by the look of it.
 The scenery is much more interesting than the Interstate would be I’m sure.
 The CDs I bought in Clarksdale keep me company in the car with some Blues tunes.
 I see more humongously long trains, all again over a mile in length.